fredcallaway/heroku-experiment/README.md

 - The data will be saved to the local participants.db sqlite database.
 - See the "Downloading Data" section below for details.

-### Preprocessing data

-The downside of using event-based data recording is that the data you save requires more preprocessing than a standard one-object-per-trial format.
-However, it's really not so bad as long as you mark all the events from each trial with a uniqueID (this will happen automatically if you implement your task as a `Component`).
-Basically, you just filter the long list of events for those that come from your trial (in the example, they start with `task.`).
-Then you group by uniqueID.
-You now have a short list of events that contain all the information you'd ever need about each trial trial.

-_TODO: add an example python script for preprocessing the data._

 ### Optional tools

 I have included general-purpose tools in the static/js/tools/ directory.